BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

 {{< figure src="bunny-storage-tiers.png" caption="Selection of storage tier for a storage zone" >}}

 For the main storage region I selected _London (UK)_ with replication in _Frankfurt (DE)_ and _New
 York (US)_.
-This gives me a total of three regions.
-This gives a total monthly storage cost of
+This gives me a total of three regions, and a total monthly storage cost of $0.025/GB.
-$0.025/GB.
-Given that the this website it 45.26 MB, I think this will be affordable.
+Given that this website it 45.26 MB, which is around 4% of a GB, I think this will be affordable.

 {{< figure src="bunny-storage-regions.png" caption="Selection of storage regions for a storage zone" >}}